skrushinsky/Nightbird/README.md

 # NightBird

 Nightbird is a guide to modern and classical music, based on [Napster](https://us.napster.com/music) online service.
-It is is a PWA application, available from address https://nightbird.su.
+It is a PWA application, available from address https://nightbird.su.